 Piedmont Park Conservancy

 Mark Banta is president and CEO of the Piedmont Park Conservancy, a donor-funded organization that enhances and preserves the park as a cultural and recreational resource for Atlanta.
-Prior to the Conservancy, Banta served as president of Klyde Warren Park and general manager of Centennial Olympic Park for 16 years, beginning with its opening in 1996.
+Prior to the Conservancy, Banta served as president of Klyde Warren Park in Dallas, the construction of which he oversaw, and general manager of Centennial Olympic Park for 16 years, beginning with its opening in 1996.

 Education: Berry College

 Inspiring person: His mother encouraged a love of the outdoors: “With five children, Mom’s rule was, ‘If the sun is out, kids are out.’”

 Rodney Bullard leads community-engagement, philanthropic and sustainability strategy as vice president of community affairs for Chick-fil-A and executive director of the Chick-fil-A Foundation.
 Bullard previously served as an assistant U.S. attorney prosecuting complex criminal cases, for which he received the Department of Justice Director’s Award.
 Bullard released his first book, Heroes Wanted: Why the World Needs You to Live Your Heart Out, in 2018.

 Education: U.S. Air Force Academy, University of Georgia Terry College of Business (MBA), Duke University School of Law (JD)